-The first question that comes to mind is “can the fire truck rescue us”?
-Or, put another way, how many floors can the fire truck reach?
-In most cases, up to around the sixth floor, depending on how tall each floor is.
+One question that comes to mind is “Could the fire truck rescue us”?
+Or, put another way, how many floors can the fire truck ladders reach?
+In most cases, that would be up to around the sixth floor, depending on how tall each floor is.
 Many fire companies have 100-foot ladders, but that would be if it was next to the building with the ladder going straight up in the air.
 That won’t happen in a real-life fire.

 The most important thing to know: Locate the closest stairwell and use it in an emergency.